People's State of Hesse: Landtag and state governments

+Nazi era

 Jakob Sprenger, the Gauleiter of Gau Hesse-Nassau.

+Adolf Hitler's appointment to the Reich chancellorship on 30 January 1933 marked the beginning of the end of the individual German states' sovereignty.
+The national Reichstag was dissolved and a new election held on 5 March.
+The NSDAP received 47.4% of the vote in Hesse, higher than the 44% nationally.
+Hesse's Landtag was reconfigured based on the results of the Reichstag election, giving the NSDAP 47% of the seats (26 of 55, reduced from 70 in previous elections).
+The Landtag elected Ferdinand Werner of the NSDAP state president on 13 March.
+The Enabling Act of 24 March and the Gleichschaltungsgesetz (Law for the Coordination of the States) of 31 March effectively rendered the states meaningless.

-The first step in the Nazification of the Free State was the appointment of Jakob Sprenger, the Gauleiter of Gau Hesse-Nassau, as Reichsstatthalter ('Reich lieutenant') of the State on 5 May 1933.
-Over the course of 1933, Sprenger reduced the government of the Free State through various ordinances and personnel decisions.
-Sprenger claimed the right to make such decisions even when his position as Reichsstatthalter did not legitimately entitle him to do so.
-By the end of the year, he had reduced the number of ministers from five to one minister and a state secretary, and had reduced the number of ministerial Beamte (civil servants) from 40 to nine.
-All ministries were united into a single "Hessian State Ministry" (Hessischen Staatsministerium) and Minister-President Werner lost the title of State President (Staatspräsident).
+Jakob Sprenger, the Gauleiter of Gau Hesse-Nassau, was appointed Reichsstatthalter (Reich governor) of Hesse on 5 May 1933.
+Over the course of the year, Sprenger reduced the state's government through various ordinances and personnel decisions.
+He claimed the right to make such decisions even when his position as Reichsstatthalter did not entitle him to do so.
+By the end of the year, he had reduced the number of ministers from five to one minister plus a state secretary, and had reduced the number of ministerial civil servants from 40 to nine.
+All ministries were united into a single Hessian State Ministry, and Werner lost the title of state president.

-In the process, Spenger prevailed in a personal power battle with Minister-President Werner.
-Although Werner was a Nazi party member, he attempted to maintain a form of state administration which was more like the pre-Nazi form and he supported police commissioner Werner Best against the Sturmabteilung (SA).
-Above all, Werner fought against Sprenger's attempts to merge the Free State with the other territories of the Gau Hesse-Nassau (which were in the southern portion of the Prussian province of Hesse-Nassau).
+In the process, Sprenger prevailed in a personal power struggle with Werner.
+Although Werner was a Nazi party member, he attempted to maintain a state administration which was more like the pre-Nazi form, and he supported police commissioner Werner Best against the Sturmabteilung (SA).
+Above all, Werner fought against Sprenger's attempts to merge Hesse with the other territories of the Gau Hesse-Nassau, which were in the southern portion of the Prussian province of Hesse-Nassau.
 The conflict escalated when Sprenger sought to unite the four chambers of commerce within the Gau.
-Werner appealed directly to Adolf Hitler, but had no success.
-Finally, on 20 September 1933, Sprenger forced Werner to retire as Minister-President and appointed Philipp Wilhelm Jung in his place, who bore only the title of State Minister (Staatsminister).
+Werner appealed directly to Adolf Hitler but without success.
+Finally, on 20 September 1933, Sprenger forced Werner to retire and appointed Philipp Wilhelm Jung in his place.
+He bore only the title of state minister.

-The Law on the Reconstruction of the Reich of 30 January 1934 abolished the People's State's Landtag and transferred sovereignty from the People's State to the Reich.
-The state government was subordinated to the Reich government.
-The Reich government extended its constitutional authority over Hesse.
-Hesse ceased to possess independence and was henceforth a legal subject (Rechtssubjekt) of the central government, without the status of a state (Staatscharakter), though formally it remained a self-governing unit.
-After Sprenger and Jung came into conflict with one another at the start of 1935, Hitler appointed Sprenger as the head of government in the People's State in the Reichsstatthalter Law.
-The People's State was the second state of Germany, after the Free State of Saxony, in which the leadership of the local Nazi Gau had completely replaced the local state government.
-The deputy Gauleiter Heinrich Reiner became the State Secretary in Sprenger's State cabinet, which contained no other ministers.
+The Law on the Reconstruction of the Reich of 30 January 1934 abolished Hesse's Landtag and transferred its sovereignty to the Reich.
+The state government was subordinated to the Reich government, although formally it remained a self-governing unit.
+After Sprenger and Jung came into conflict with one another at the start of 1935, Hitler appointed Sprenger head of government in Hesse in the Reichsstatthalter Law.
+Hesse was the second state in Germany, after the Free State of Saxony, in which the leadership of the local Nazi Gau completely replaced the local state government.
+The deputy Gauleiter Heinrich Reiner became state secretary in Sprenger's cabinet, which contained no other ministers.

 On 1 April 1937, Sprenger promulgated a law abolishing the provinces of Upper Hesse, Rhenish Hesse, and Starkenburg.